Burnhil History, Family Crest & Coats of Arms

 Early History of the Burnhil family

-Another 115 words (8 lines of text) covering the years 157 and 1571 are included under the topic Early Burnhil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnhil research.
+Another 48 words (3 lines of text) covering the years 1571, 1542 and 1641 are included under the topic Early Burnhil History in all our PDF Extended History products and printed products wherever possible.

 Burnhil Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Burnhil include Burnell, Burnhill, Byrnell and others.